-I LOVE teaching 3 year-olds to read!
+I LOVE teaching little ones.
 Being able to read changes brain connections; reading heightens brain connectivity.

-Before the Early Reading Centre opens I'll be F2F teaching just few children (aged 2 - 4) in the classroom in my home in Dorset/ Hampshire.
-Every session recorded so that parents can keep the memory forever; what a fantastic keepsake.
+Before the Early Reading Centre opens I'll be teaching just few children (aged 2 - 4) and sharing their sessions - what a great keepsake for parents!

-I'm not sure anyone else is as obsessed with teaching children to read at this age (actually reading, for meaning, not just decoding CVC words)
+I'm not sure anyone else is as obsessed with children being able to read (actually reading, for meaning, not just decoding CVC words)

 Be part of something ground-breaking - before we offer this to everyone at the ERC, and I share how I do it with the world.

 Reading helps improve parts of the brain related to language and empathy, and the WAY I teach children to read gets them excited about LEARNING.

 aka 'The Reading Whisperer'!

 Early Learning System for two, three and four year olds - Reading Ready Brains!